wesslen/dsba6010-spring2022/content/assignment/final-project.markdown

 1. A reproducible notebook (e.g., RMarkdown, Jupyter, etc.) of their data analysis.
 Students are able to break the project into multiple notebooks for organization purposes.
 Ideally, this could also be a zipped folder that includes the entire contents of the project (e.g., data + code).

-2. Present on the final day of class a 7 minute presentation + 2-3 min question and answers.
-Presentation can either be your notebook or a new presentation.
+2. Present on the final day of class (May 9) a 7 minute presentation + 2-3 min question and answers.

 Students may use additional communication packages like `shiny`, `streamlit`, `quarto`, and `Rmarkdown`.
 Students that use those tools successfully will receive very high grades although they are not required.